Peanut Butter Banana Granola; crunchy clusters of healthy, sweet and nutty granola that are as easy to make as they are to eat!

 I already have a couple of healthy and damn delicious granola recipes on here but this Peanut Butter Banana Granola is a must-try.
 The slightly salty note of peanut butter makes this granola mega addictive.
 If you love peanut butter and enjoy the super crunchy oaty nutty clusters of homemade granola (uh, who doesn’t?) then this recipe is right up your pretty little street.

-Sprinkled over sweetened Greek yoghurt and covered with banana slices is how I enjoyed this granola for breakfast today, a welcome tasty nutrient boost before powering through my day.
+Sprinkled over Greek yoghurt and covered with banana slices is how I enjoyed this granola for breakfast today, a welcome tasty nutrient boost before powering through my day.

 This recipe makes a decent amount of granola, I usually get 5-6 greedy servings from it, but you’ll likely get more!